druglogics/pydruglogics/paper/paper.md

 minimize side effects [@jinRationalCombinationsTargeted2023].
 Combined drug therapies may have a stronger effect than single drug treatments, a concept referred to as synergy [@berenbaumWhatSynergy1989].
 However, finding synergistic drug combinations is a challenging area of modern medicine.
 The vast number of possible drug combinations, even for small sets of drugs, makes it a complex problem due to the exponential growth in combinations.
-This fact causes long testing time in the laboratory experiments and a significant amount of experimental costs.
+This fact causes longer testing time in the laboratory experiments and a significant amount of experimental costs.

 Logical modeling is a powerful tool that can be used to reduce the costs of this challenge.
-By formalizing biological networks into logical models, these constructed models enable us to simulate the behaviour of large-scale signaling networks and predict responses to perturbation (@eduatiPatientspecificLogicModels2020,
+By formalizing biological networks into logical models, these constructed models enable us to simulate the behaviour of large-scale signaling networks and predict responses to perturbations (@eduatiPatientspecificLogicModels2020,
 @niederdorferStrategiesEnhanceLogic2020, @bealPersonalizedLogicalModels2021).
 The implemented method is derived from the pipeline published by @flobakFineTuningLogical2023.

-Within this approach, the modeling process constructs a Boolean network to simulate the biological system, such as a cancer cell and identify stable states that reflect the system’s long-term behaviour.
-During the optimization process, the network’s rules and topology are systematically adjusted to match the experimental steady states (i.e. protein activities).
+Within this approach, the modeling process constructs a Boolean network to simulate the biological system, such as a cancer cell, and identify stable states that reflect the system’s long-term behaviour.
+During the optimization process, the network’s rules and topology are systematically adjusted to match the experimental steady states (i.e., protein activities).
 Multiple Boolean models are generated from this calibration process.
 This model ensemble is used to simulate the in-silico effects of drug perturbations and predict synergy scores for each combination.
 These predicted synergy scores are validated using experimentally measured outcomes, ensuring their predictive accuracy.